Disneyland Paris Itinerary: 2 Parks in 1 Day

 Indiana Jones and the Temple of Peril

-It has Premier Access (but it’s unlikely you’ll need it) or there’s a single rider line.
+It has Premier Access (though you probably won’t need it) and a single-rider line.

 Pirates of the Caribbean